 What kinds of student services are available to students in the online A.A. and B.A. in Liberal Studies programs?

-On campus: Students will be issued an ID card that provides access to library resources, sporting events, and the campus workout facility.
+On campus: NNU Online students can acquire an ID card that provides access to library resources, sporting events, and workout facilities in the Johnson Sports Center.

-Online: Students will have access to advising services, library resources, tutoring, orientation, writing assistance and academic counseling.
-Future expansions to our online support offerings will include an online writing center, degree audit services, and career counseling.
+Online: Students have access to advising services, library resources, tutoring, orientation, writing assistance, academic advising, the online writing center, and degree audit services.
+Future expansion to our online support offerings will include career counseling.